 - open to objective and constructive feedback from supervisors and peers

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Required ResourcesNairong Qian, 2001, Modern Chinese, Jiangsu Education Publishing House;

-Reading materials provided on MyUni and in lectures.
+Reading materials provided on MyUni and in class.

 Recommended ResourcesChao, Yuen Ren.
 1968.
 A grammar of spoken Chinese / by Yuen Ren Chao.
 Berkeley: University of California Press.